yazz/VisualJS/README.md

 - Drag and drop user interface
 - Works everywhere, Windows, Linux, Mac, Raspberry PI, NodeJS, Docker, and Kubernetes, OpenShift, Istio
 - No runtime needed for built apps.
 Apps can be compiled to a single HTML file and sent by email (Even Sqlite database apps)
-- Visual Javascript editor can work offline without internet connectivity on your laptop
+- Editor works locally and offline without internet connectivity on your laptop

 ## Features
 - Connect to Postgres, Mysql, or REST APIs using pre built components
+- Suitable for desktop apps
 - Build web interfaces with common UI components such as buttons, grids, and text boxes
 - Can build Microservices for more complex use cases
 - Code business logic in Javascript